The Elder Scrolls told of their return.

 The following mods have their own pages:

-Additionally, as the support of the regular ("Legendary") edition ended in 2013 with no further expansion packs and updates, support for the Special Edition is still on-going, with more bugfixes (some of which fix things that mods fixed six years before), but also content, with Creation Club, concurrently released with Fallout 4's version, an entire Microtransaction system and a variety of small quests and items (and some absurdly Game-Breaker enchantments) now added through in-store payments.
-Fan reaction has been... mixed.
+Additionally, as the support of the regular ("Legendary") edition ended in 2013 with no further expansion packs and updates, support for the Special Edition is still ongoing, with more bugfixes (some of which fix things that mods fixed six years before), and also content, with Creation Club, concurrently released with Fallout 4's version, an entire Microtransaction system and a variety of small quests and items (and some absurdly Game-Breaker enchantments) now added through in-store payments.
+Fan reaction has been... mixed, and won't be discussed here.

 - I used to be a troper like you... then I took an arrow in the knee.